vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

         command:
         - /velero
 ```
 The BackupRepository CRs created in this case are hard set with "kopia" at present, sice Kopia is the only option as a backup repository.
-The PodVolumeBackup CRs are created with "kopia" as well:
+The PodVolume Backup/Restore CRs are created with "kopia" as well:
 ```
 spec:
   backupStorageLocation: default